maj113/Angel6/README.md

 4. Rename the `.env_example` file to `.env` and make sure to add your `token`.

-5. Run the `angel6-rewrite.py` script using the following command: `python angel6-rewrite.py` (you may need to launch it with `python3`)
+5. Run the `angel6-rewrite.py` script using the following command: `python angel6-rewrite.py` (depending on the OS you may need to launch it with `python3`)
    > **Note**
    > The script will perform the first time setup, where you'll be prompted to input various channel IDs.